 Heavier workouts and runs, or users that are known to sweat to the point it can enter around and inside the ears should consider looking at purchasing the AirPods Pro’s corporate cousin, the Powerbeats Pro.

-Keep those AirPods Pros dry: Even if you think there’s not a lot of sweat that’s going to accumulate around the ear and impact the resistance of the AirPods Pro during a run or workout, you should always remember to give them a quick and gentle wipe down after every session to maintain their longevity.
+How to keep AirPods Pros dry: Even if you think there’s not a lot of sweat that’s going to accumulate around the ear and impact the resistance of the AirPods Pro during a run or workout, you should always remember to give them a quick and gentle wipe down to clean them after every session to maintain their longevity.
 Make sure to wipe in and around the crucial areas that are prone to sweat damage and corrosion (noise cancelling, adaptive EQ mics, and speaker canal)

 Are AirPods Pro Waterproof?

-Since the AirPods Pro have an official rating of IPX4, this signifies that they are water-resistant, but not waterproof.
+So are AirPods Pro waterproof?
+Since the AirPods, AirPods Pro, and AirPods Pro 2 have an official rating of IPX4, this signifies that they are water-resistant, but not waterproof.
 By looking at the design of these earbuds, there are three areas where water can enter, accumulate, and damage the device, and should therefore not be submerged under water.

 For the other two vulnerable pieces, the speaker and adaptive EQ microphone are also not coated or sealed with any kind of water protection.
-They are visibly open with just a filter screen to resistant some water and sweat, but will damage the inside of the earbuds if enough water gets inside either part.
+They are visibly open with just a filter screen to resist some water and sweat but will damage the inside of the earbuds if enough water gets inside either part.

 The charge case does not have an official IP rating for any water resistance, and should therefore be clear and away from any areas of moisture.
-Because of this, the AirPods Pro wireless charging case should also not be submerged under water.
+Because of this, the AirPods Pros wireless charger case should also not be submerged underwater.

-Three areas of the charging case that can be damaged from water include the USB-C charge port along the bottom, the wireless charging contacts inside the case that charge the AirPods Pros earbuds, and the Bluetooth pairing button on the back side.
+Three areas of the charging case that can be damaged from water include the USB-C charge port along the bottom, the wireless charging contacts inside the case that quick charge the AirPods Pros earbuds, and the Bluetooth pairing button on the backside.

 These areas all are directly connected to the electrical components inside the wireless charging unit and should not be exposed to water, as there is no coating or seal that allows them to be waterproof.

-If you find your AirPods Pro accidentally got wet and are afraid that they might be damaged, follow these steps to make sure that they are as dry as possible.
+If you find your AirPod Pros accidentally got wet and are afraid that they might be damaged, follow these steps to make sure that they are as dry as possible.

 - Note: To ensure drying the speaker and sound driver completely, remove the rubber ear tip from the housing by pinching and pulling until it detaches from its round plastic snap clip.
 Be sure to wipe the rubber ear tip inside and out while it is removed from the earbud.